Welcome from the Director

 Trees killed or damaged by earthquake-induced shaking and flooding help refine age estimates and can record information about the magnitude of a catastrophic event.

-A principal function of the paleoecology lab is to train undergraduate and graduate students on a continuous basis in a variety of field and laboratory techniques useful for paleoecological reconstructions of environmental change.
+A principal function of the biogeography lab is to train undergraduate and graduate students on a continuous basis in a variety of field and laboratory techniques useful for paleoecological reconstructions of environmental change.
 Understanding how environments changed in the past helps refine predictive models and risk management.

-The interdisciplinary research conducted in the paleoecology lab attracts students and faculty with interests in geography, geology, biology, chemistry, statistics, and fine arts.
+The interdisciplinary research conducted in the biogeography lab attracts students and faculty with interests in geography, geology, biology, chemistry, statistics, and fine arts.
 This training in inquiry-based learning helps to prepare undergraduate students for graduate studies and the workforce.